ldl2811/Alteryx_projects/Populating pptx files/readme.md

 * Set the string length to something very long such as 2540000
 * Change the code page to Unicode UTF-8

 6. Connect your mapping table to the bottom input of the PPTX_macro_values.yxmc macro and the slide xml file to the top input.
 Specify the highlighter colour described in step 1 and assign colour values for positive and negative values.
+Colours need to be entered as hex codes without #.
 If this is left blank, the font colour will be the same as in the template.
 Run the workflow.

 7. Output each slide as .csv file into 02_Replacement/ppt/slides folder.